 The Cavaliers tried to do just that, but fortunately, the Hokies still had all three of their timeouts.

 Tailback Kevin Brooks rushed the right side for four yards, forcing Tech to use its first timeout at 2:30.
 Hank Coleman then dropped Brooks for a four-yard loss, and Tech took its second timeout at 2:24.
 "That was a big play," Tech co-defensive coordinator Bud Foster said.
 "It knocked Virginia out of field-goal range."

 Tailback Tiki Barber got five yards back on the next play, bringing up fourth-and-5.
-The Hokies burned their last timeout at 2:17.
+The Hokies burned their last timeout at out, was wide left by three feet.
+Down six with 2:12 to play, the Hokies were still alive - albeit with no timeouts.